-Val Belviso is long, deep and dominated at the top by the silhouette of Mount Torena, which is reflected in the large artificial lake at the bottom of the valley.
-It starts from Aprica by descending to Ponte di Ganda.
-The climb starts here and continues until below the Val Belviso dam (picnic area): it is on a road, partly paved and partly dirt, with gradients of 15 % in places, as well as in the hairpin bends to climb up the side of the dam.
-It then continues on a level dirt road with the stupendous scenery of the lake surrounded by fir woods.
-At the bottom of the reservoir you climb with difficulty to the left on steep switchbacks to reach the wide terrace of Radici di Campo.
-Unfortunately, the road to Malga Campo climbs with a constant gradient of over 20 %, is very bumpy, with large boulders, potholes and is difficult to pedal for a biker who is not technically trained and experienced.
-Be careful on the return with the uphill section to Aprica Texts and photos by Federico Pollini.
+The Val Belviso is long, deep, and dominated in the upper part by the silhouette of Monte Torena, which reflects in the large artificial lake at the valley bottom.
+The route starts from Aprica, descending to Ponte di Ganda.
+The climb begins here and continues up to just below the Val Belviso dam (picnic area): it is on road, partly paved and partly dirt, with gradients reaching 15% at times, including the switchbacks climbing the side of the barrier.
+The route continues on flat dirt road with the stunning view of the lake surrounded by fir forests.
+At the bottom of the basin, one climbs with effort to the left on steep switchbacks to reach the wide terrace of Radici di Campo.
+Unfortunately, the road leading to Malga Campo rises with a constant gradient over 20%, is very uneven, with large loose stones and potholes, and is difficult to pedal for a biker who is not trained and technically experienced.
+Beware of the return with the uphill section up to Aprica.
+Text and photos by Federico Pollini.

 E-bike Aprica, Valbelviso, Radici di Campo